w3f/Grants-Program/applications/DotStriker!.md

 DotStriker! is a fully on-chain, real-time multiplayer game on Polkadot where multiple players simultaneously pilot NFT-based spaceships.
 Players buy ship fuel with DOT, powering movement and gameplay in a native on-chain economy.
 They collect coins to upgrade and compete for crypto rewards and rare NFTs.

 All NFTs, including new ship models, will be simulated on-chain in this milestone, showcasing dynamic asset minting without backend servers.
-The fuel system supports cross-chain payments via XCM, enabling tokens like USDT (Moonbeam) and aUSD (Acala) to be used.

 DotStriker! will operate entirely on-chain without relying on backend infrastructure, centralized matchmaking, or off-chain processes, delivering a truly trustless, real-time multiplayer gaming experience.

 ### Built With ♡